 This Simon memory game knock-off trains short term memory.
+Repeat the sequence shown.
+Work your way up through the levels!

 Watch the computer click the colored buttons then repeat the same sequence using your memory.